salehatayyab17/salehatayyab17/README.md

 ##  Currently

-- Looking for Software Engineering internship opportunities
+- Working as a Software Engineer intern
-- Improving my skills in React.js and Node.js
+- Improving my skills in backend with MERN stack

 ##  Connect with me